Tokyo Blade

-Tokyo Blade are an English heavy metal band, active since 1982.
+Tokyo Blade are an English heavy metal band, active since 1983.
 Tokyo Blade is one of the many acts considered part of the new wave of British heavy metal (NWOBHM) movement, which lasted from the late 1970s to the early 1980s.
 Tokyo Blade have been through many changes of formation and have disbanded twice, often changing their musical style during their years of activity.
 However, the band is still active (as of 2020), with most of the original members in the lineup.

 History

-NWOBHM (1978-1985)
+NWOBHM (1979-1985)

-The band was formed in Salisbury in the late 1970s, under the moniker White Diamond (changed to Killer in 1981 and then changed again, to Genghis Khan).
+The band was formed in Salisbury in the late 1970s, under the moniker White Diamond, which was a cover band, (changed to Killer in 1981 and then changed again, to Genghis Khan).
 The original lineup consisted of Alan Marsh (vocals), Andy Boulton (guitar), Ray Dismore (guitar), Andy Robbins (bass), and Steve Pierce (drums).
 After a final change of name to Tokyo Blade, the band signed with the British independent record label Powerstation Records and recorded their first album.
 This album was self-titled in all regions, except in the United States and Canada, where it came out under the title Midnight Rendezvous on the Combat Records label, in 1984.
 In fact, this was a compilation of four earlier recordings, dating from when the band were called Genghis Khan, plus four songs from the original Tokyo Blade album.
 Also in 1984, the band shared the stages of clubs and festivals with notable acts such as Metallica and Venom.

 Like many other acts from that era, Tokyo Blade was plagued by frequent changes of band members.
 By the time their second album was released, vocalist Alan Marsh had been replaced by Vick Wright.
 The album, Night of the Blade was issued in 1984 with Wright on vocals.
 However, in 1998, an edition of the album featuring Marsh's original vocals was eventually released, as Night of the Blade...
 The Night Before.
 In that period, Tokyo Blade took part in tours and festival packages with the likes of Blue Öyster Cult, Dio, Ozzy Osbourne and Scorpions.

 The band's third record, Black Hearts & Jaded Spades was released in 1985 on the band's own label in Europe; it was available in the United States as an import.
 The band filmed a concert at London's Camden Palace, which was shown on TV in the UK on Channel 4 in 1985, and has since made its way onto multiple bootleg DVD releases.
 By the end of the year, Tokyo Blade had disbanded, with all members subsequently dedicating their time and efforts to other projects.